Lightstreamer/Lightstreamer-kafka-connector/README.md

      <param name="item-template.stock">stock-#{index=KEY}</param>
      ```

-     which defines the general format name of the items a client must subscribe to to receive updates from the Kafka Connector.
+     which defines the general format name of the items a client must subscribe to to receive updates from Kafka Connector.
 The optional _Bindable Selector Keys_ syntax used here, denoted within `#{...}`, can bind
      every part of a Kafka Record to a variable set of input parameters.
 In this case, the input parameter `index` is bound to the `KEY` predefined constant, which extracts the key part of Kafka records.

    - A topic mapping